Py4Phy/classroom-generator/README.md

   unset should be fine in most cases.

-## Solutions

-Keep solutions in a `Solution` directory here for reference.
-They are not used anywhere.
-The `generate.yml` file needs to either contain the correct reference values or the custom tests need to contain the code to check for correctness.

-## TODO
-- add commandline processing to script
-- documentation
-- separate Assignments and Participation into separate repository
-- add license and make classroom-generator public

-## Layout
+## Directory layout

+### classroom-generator

-fixed directory structure
+The class-room generator needs the following fixed directory structure to find assets (relative to the `bin` directory):

 ```
 .